Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: Introduction

 However, given the inherently limited nature of wireless resources, ensuring low-latency communication in RIS-assisted wireless systems remains a fundamental challenge, where the phase design and resource allocation are coupled.
-In addition to the challenge caused by joint optimization of phase design and resource allocation, limited spectrum and power resources constrain the system’s ability to support high data rates and real-time responsiveness, multi-path effects introduce rapid fluctuations in channel conditions and signal quality \cite{mutipath}, which necessiates network management to be adaptive to the environment.
+In addition to the above mentioned challenge, limited spectrum and power resources constrain the system’s ability to support high data rates and real-time responsiveness, while multi-path effects introduce rapid fluctuations in the channel conditions and signal quality \cite{mutipath}, which necessiates network management to be adaptive to the environment.
 On the other hand, different users may have different numbers of backlogged packets, which needs to be taken into account in delay-aware resource allocation \cite{arq}.
-Therefore, in delay-aware RIS-assisted wireless networks, it is critical to make sequential resource allocation and phase design decisions while being adaptive to real-time channel conditions and queue status \cite{9424177}, which is challenging due to complex network environment and mixed decision variables including continuous RIS phase shifts design and discrete subcarrier.
+Therefore, in delay-aware RIS-assisted wireless networks, it is critical to make sequential resource allocation and phase design decisions while being adaptive to real-time channel conditions and queue statuses \cite{9424177}, which is challenging due to complex network environments and mixed decision variables, including continuous RIS phase shift design and discrete variations of subcarrier allocation indicators.